in2code-de/powermail/Documentation/ForAdministrators/Privacy.md

 Please consider to not ask your website visitors for more information then you need for the request to meet the requirements of the GDPR.

+The GDPR also requires that you only store data with personal information as long as is necessary for the purpose for which it was obtained.
+This only applies to records containing personal data (which is already the case if you obtained email address or name).